How I Made the Grades

 Perhaps most crucial — I had to develop a new study routine.

 By the end of high school, I’d come to depend on very specific study habits – I had to work at certain times, on the most comfortable beige couch in the living room.
 If I needed to spread out a project, I’d work at the dining room table.
-But my freshman year found me sharing a suite with three roommates, all of whom loved to stay up late and party.
+But my freshman year found me sharing a suite with three roommates, all of whom were night owls and loved to party.